Cruise to seal colonies, explore cliff-top trails and sample gourmet produce on Tasmania's wild Bruny Island.

 By Jennifer Ennion

-Bruny Island is essentially two islands off the coast of Hobart, joined by a narrow isthmus known as The Neck.
+Bruny Island, located off the coast of Hobart, is actually two islands joined by a narrow isthmus known as The Neck.
 Popular as a weekend destination for beach goers and foodies, it is also home to a rugged, relatively untouched landscape that is both dramatic and beautiful.
-Explore it all with great walking tracks and pristine swimming, surfing and fishing beaches; be sure to take advantage of the island's flourishing fine food and wine industry.
+Explore it all with great walking tracks and pristine swimming, surfing and fishing beaches, and be sure to take advantage of the island's flourishing fine food and wine industry.

 - Views of The Neck from Truganini Lookout

 - Searching for fur seals on an eco cruise

 - Sampling island cheese and berries

 Bruny Island sits in the D'Entrecasteaux Channel, off the southeast coast of Tasmania - just near the Hobart coastline.
 It is reached by vehicular ferry which departs regularly from the town of Kettering, about a 40-minute drive south of Hobart.
 The ferry crossing takes about 20 minutes.